stratusjerry/cluster-api-provider-rke2/docs/book/src/01_user/01_getting-started.md

 ## Create a workload cluster

-There are some sample cluster templates available under the `examples/templates` folder.
+There are some sample cluster templates available under the [`examples/templates`](../../../../examples/templates/) folder.
 This section assumes you are using CAPI v1.6.0 or higher.

-For this `Getting Started` section, we will be using the `docker` samples available under `examples/templates/docker/` folder.
-This folder contains a YAML template file called `cluster-template.yaml` which contains environment variable placeholders which can be substituted using the [envsubst](https://github.com/a8m/envsubst/releases) tool.
+For this [`Getting Started`](#getting-started) section, we use the `docker` samples available under [`examples/templates/docker/`](../../../../examples/templates/docker/) folder.
+This folder contains a YAML template file called [`cluster-template.yaml`](../../../../examples/templates/docker/cluster-template.yaml) which contains environment variable placeholders which can be substituted using the [envsubst](https://github.com/a8m/envsubst/releases) tool.
 We will use `clusterctl` to generate the manifests from these template files.
 Set the following environment variables:
 - NAMESPACE
 - CLUSTER_NAME